Wondering which one is right for you?

 So which is better when comparing the Nordictrack X32i vs Peloton Treadmill?

 Both have benefits

 You get live classes with the Peloton treadmill – which you don’t get with Nordictrack.
 And you also get a sleek look with advanced speed/incline controls.
 Plus if you really love the Peloton brand name and the Peloton classes, then this is obviously the better choice for you.

-However in terms of value for your money, the Nordictrack X32i just gives you more.
-You get thousands of on-demand fitness classes – plus more world trail workouts than Peloton (and can try it for the full year for free).
+However in terms of value for your money, the Nordictrack X32i just gives you a lot more.
+You get thousands of on-demand fitness classes – plus the world trail workouts (and can try it for the full year at no extra charge – unlike Peloton).

-You also get up to 40% incline and 6% decline – which is great for giving you more room to grow and helping you burn more calories in less time.
-You also get a longer warranty and a free heart rate monitor included – for a cheaper price.
+You also get up to 40% incline and 6% decline – which gives you a lot more room to grow over time.
+You also get a longer warranty and a free heart rate monitor included – for a lower price.

-At the end of the day it really comes down to what’s most important to you.
+At the end of the day it really comes down to what you prefer.